samruddhikhandale/vscs-in-codespaces/README.md

 4. Select and run Launch FrontEnd + Backend Web APIs (Workspace), or you can run the (No Build) option if you've already built.
 ![image](https://user-images.githubusercontent.com/33612256/102133636-67bab980-3e23-11eb-846d-831e2496c0ad.png)

+5. You can now use your devstamp as usual, setting the endpoint on your local .cloudenv-settings.json to your integrated dev tunnel URL, opening a new VS Code window, and creating Codespaces in your dev stamp on the old VS Codespaces extension.

 ## Known Issues
 * The backend service may crash the first time running it in a new Codespace.
 Suspending and resuming the Codespace seems to permanently resolve this, but we will continue to track the issue.
 ![image](https://user-images.githubusercontent.com/33612256/102268767-b3d03180-3ee9-11eb-8d95-96f1860fcea7.png)